Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Magnetic trapping

-We have not implemented spin polarization as we have focused on a proof-of-principle demonstration of magnetic trapping but there is nothing fundamental nor technical that would prevent us from trapping a little over $10^5$ spin polarized atoms in our current setup under the condition of reduced lifetime.
-It is worth emphasizing that that the reported lifetime is a lower bound on what can be achieved in our setup as both the sample's spin polarization and/or trapping atoms in the $F=9/2$ hyperfine state would lead to the increase of the storage time.
+We have not implemented spin polarization as we have focused on a proof-of-principle demonstration of magnetic trapping but there is nothing fundamental nor technical that would prevent us from trapping a little over $10^5$ spin polarized atoms in our current setup under the condition of a reduced lifetime.
+It is worth emphasizing that the reported lifetime is a lower bound on what can be achieved in our setup as both the sample's spin polarization and/or trapping atoms in the $F=9/2$ hyperfine state would lead to the increase of the storage time.

-We were not able to reliably measure the temperature of the magnetically trapped cloud as it got diluted already after a short expansion time.
-This might indicate that the transfer from gray molasses introduced some heating, which would not be surprising given the nature of optical pumping and the fact that gray molasses are slightly offset from the minimum of the magnetic potential.
-We believe, however, that it is primarily due to the small atom number that is approaching the detection sensitivity of our imaging system.
-For the lifetime measurement in the magnetic trap the small atom number is less of an issue.
-We release atoms after a given hold time and re-trap them in the MOT, where the fluorescence signal is collected for 20 ms. The imaging time has been chosen such that loading of the MOT from the background gas during imaging is negligible.
+We have not been able to reliably measure the temperature of the magnetically trapped cloud as it becomes diluted after a short expansion time.
+This might indicate that the transfer from gray molasses introduces some heating, which would not be surprising given the nature of optical pumping and the fact that the gray molasses is slightly offset from the minimum of the magnetic potential.
+However, we believe that it is primarily due to the small number of atoms that approaches the detection sensitivity of our imaging system.
+For the lifetime measurement in the magnetic trap, the small atom number is less of an issue.
+We release atoms after a given hold time and recapture them in the MOT, where the fluorescence signal is collected for 20~ms. The imaging time has been chosen such that loading of the MOT from the background gas during imaging is negligible.